Agastya902/cse15l-lab-reports/labreport3.md

 technical/plos/pmed.0020278.txt:23:        injection drug users in Thailand [3] and a multinational trial of over 5,000 high-risk technical/plos/pmed.0020278.txt:28:        imperatives dictate that no animal model, even higher primates, gives information
 ````
-In the image above, we can see that the ```grep -n -r``` command prints the paths and names of all the files that contain the specified string.
+In the codeblock above, we can see that the ```grep -n -r``` command prints the paths and names of all the files that contain the specified string.
 It also prints the lines and the line numbers where the String "high" is present.

+Note: All Terminal outputs are shortened to fit the lab report.